fetinin/blog/content/posts/Fundementals of software architecture review.md

   - architecture
 ---

-book by Mark Richards, Neal Ford
+Fundementals of software architecture is a book by Mark Richards, Neal Ford.

+This article is mostly just a bunch of quotes collected from it.
+I'll take some time to process them and update this article.

  >
  > When reading about architecture readers must keep in mind that, like much art, it can only be understood in context.